IntelRealSense/realsense-ros/README.md

     *Ubuntu*

     * Install from [Debian Package](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#installing-the-packages)
       - In that case treat yourself as a developer.
-Make sure you follow the instructions to also install librealsense2-dev and librealsense-dkms packages.
+Make sure you follow the instructions to also install librealsense2-dev and librealsense2-dkms packages.

     *Windows*
     Install using vcpkg